-Parcel Address Parcel Number 2018 Assessed Value 1 2020 Assessed Value (Developed as Anticipated) 1 2020 Taxable Value (Developed as Anticipated) 1 140 S. Saginaw 63-14-32-235-001 \$0 \$0 \$12,982,500 \$3,894,750 3 (2 (3 (3 (3 (3 (3 (3 (3 (3 (3 (3 (3 (3 (3 TOTAL \$0 \$0 \$12,982,500 \$3,894,750
+Parcel Address Parcel Number 2018 Assessed Value 2020 Taxable Value (Developed as Anticipated) 140 S. Saginaw 63-14-32-235-001 \$0 \$0 \$12,982,500 \$3,894,750 TOTAL \$0 \$0 \$12,982,500 \$3,894,750

-1Values provided by the Oakland County Equalization on January 30, 2018 based on a December 31, 2018 re-valuation and are subject to further verification.
+Values provided by the Oakland County Equalization on January 30, 2018 based on a December 31, 2018 re-valuation and are subject to further verification.

 Assessed Value: The Assessed Value is determined by a property's market value.
 The Assessed Value represents 50% of the Market Value or True Cash Value.
 Set by the assessor, the Assessed Value when multiplied by two will give an approximate market value of the property.
-The assessed Value is determined by a property.
-The assessed Value when a set the assessed value at 50% of the usual setting proce or true cash value of the property.
-Assessed Value is generally the same as State Equatized Value unless an equalization factor has been applied by the county in which the property is located or the State.
+The assessor is constitutionally required to set the assessed value at 50% of the usual selling price or true cash value of the property.
+Assessed Value is generally the same as State Equalized Value unless an equalization factor has been applied by the county in which the property is located or the State.

 State Equalized Value (SEV): SEV is the assessed value that has been adjusted following county and state equalization.
 The County Board of Commissioners and the Michigan State Tax Commission must review local assessments and adjust (equalize) them if they are above or below the constitutional 50% level of assessment.
-State Equalized Value is generally one half (U2) of the property's True Cash Value.
+State Equalized Value is generally one half (1/2) of the property's True Cash Value.

-True Cash Value: The fair market value or the usual setting price of property.
+True Cash Value: The fair market value or the usual selling price of property.

-Taxable Value: A property's taxable value is the value used for determining the property owner's tax fabrity.
-Multiplying the Taxable Value by the local millage rate will determine your tax fabrity.
-Taxable Value increases from year by the rate of inflation or 5%, whichever is lower.
-Transfers of ownership and improvements to the property will increase the taxable value more than the rate of inflation but never more than the rate of inflation but never increases downership and improvements to the property will increase the taxable value may not be the same as the property's True Cash Value, or State Equatized Value, but may not be greater than the property's Assessed Value or State Equatized Value.
+Taxable Value: A property's taxable value is the value used for determining the property owner's tax liability.
+Multiplying the Taxable Value by the local millage rate will determine your tax liability.
+Taxable Value increases from year to year by the rate of inflation or 5%, whichever is lower.
+Transfers of ownership and improvements to the property will increase the taxable value more than the rate of inflation but never more than the assessed value.
+Taxable value may not be the same as the property's True Cash Value, Assessed Value, or State Equalized Value, but may not be greater than the property's Assessed Value or State Equalized Value.

 Note that in order to be conservative when calculating the estimated Tax Increment Revenue (TIR) payback period, AES further revised this value.
 The estimated 16 year Plan duration is based on the estimated investment being \$12,982,500.00 and calculating a Taxable Value by taking fifty percent (50%) of the estimated investment and using a sixty percent (60%) valuation reduction factor to adjust for the Pontiac market.
-Based on that formula, (\$12,982,500.00/2)0.6 = \$3,894,750.00 was used to calculate the real property taxes using
+Based on that formula, (\$12,982,500.00/2)\0.6 = \$3,894,750.00 was used to calculate the real property taxes using